California Spanish Assessment

 The CSA is the primary language assessment in Spanish for California students.
 What follows are some of its key features:

-• Computer-based assessment including technology-enhanced items
+• Includes technology-enhanced items

-• Accessible to students with disabilities
+• Is accessible to students with disabilities

 Testing Materials